 Every situation is different.
 Some historical sources are made even more powerful or can lend themselves to discussions that the original authors might not have thought about but nonetheless might have engaged in given the opportunity.

 Other sources don’t need as much assistance from the historian and are more effective when you let the original author’s voice speak as loudly as possible.
-I think this is especially the case when you’re dealing with authors from communities that have traditionally been silenced or misinterpreted by the dominant voices in out society.
+I think this is especially the case when you’re dealing with authors from communities that have traditionally been silenced or misinterpreted by the dominant voices in our society.

 These sources are more compelling on their own and as a historian I feel it’s just my job to give the proper introductions and step to the side.
 I’ll leave my readers with a few short thoughts on why I’m interested in the source and what I was thinking about as I read it.

 In the past few weeks I’ve been debating on how best to write about a 1930s ex-slave narrative and have finally decided that this is another good candidate for a brief introduction only.
 This is a story by Tom Randall about life as a slave in Ellicott City, Maryland.
 Randall was interviewed towards the end of his life by the Federal Writers’ Project in 1937, part of a larger project to collect oral histories from former slaves before they passed away.
-Randall hadn’t moved very far from his boyhood home in Ellicott City- he was living Oella (just a mile away) at the time of the interview.
+Randall hadn’t moved very far from his boyhood home in Ellicott City- he was living in Oella (just a mile away) at the time of the interview.
 I grew up in this area and was really happy to learn more about the experience of slavery in Civil War-era Maryland.

 One more word to the reader: historians and other critics have frequently questioned these WPA narratives, and whether the (usually white) interviewers accurately captured the stories of slavery or weather the interviewees were holding back and telling the WPA what they wanted to hear: “nostalgia-tinged histories full of myths about plantation life.”
 I didn’t get that sense in this particular narrative, but I’ll leave you to make your own conclusions.